 In the fourth stage, Operation and Maintenance (O&M), the asset, structure or machine starts its operation, generating results and performing pre-defined objectives and actions, and is maintained so that its efficiency is the highest possible, increasing its useful life and reducing risks.
 Finally, the last two stages represent the finalization of the process.

-Considering the development of technologies to boost the industry’s results, such as better integration between systems and more assertive monitoring of the operation, the O&M phase will be better detailed below.
+To understand more about the development of technologies to boost the industry’s results, such as better integration between systems, longer asset life, and more assertive monitoring of the operation, we will focus on the O&M phase that is the most impacted and benefited in this process.

-O&M phase, its characteristics and thhe connection with digital transformation
+O&M characteristics and its connection with digital transformation

 As said before, this phase is characterized by the actual functioning of the industrial process.
 It is usually the longest one, and the implementation of new technologies seeks to further extend the lifetime and efficiency of the assets involved.